raushanmahmud/SpellingCorrectorForKazakhEmployingVowelHarmony/README.md

 The algorithm attempts to solve the problem of spelling errors online for Kazakh.

-Scientific article backing up the research: <a href="https://drive.google.com/file/d/1dHndYpP1Q4VhNAStJfCMR23Pj8ABhW0l/view">DESIGN AND IMPLEMENTATION OF A SPELLING CORRECTOR FOR
+Scientific article backing up the research: <br>

-KAZAKH EMPLOYING VOWEL HARMONY</a>
+<a href="https://drive.google.com/file/d/1dHndYpP1Q4VhNAStJfCMR23Pj8ABhW0l/view">DESIGN AND IMPLEMENTATION OF A SPELLING CORRECTOR FOR KAZAKH EMPLOYING VOWEL HARMONY</a>